Can Easter Eggs really kill dogs?

 One of the most effective ways to prevent your dog from eating chocolate is to teach him the command “leave it”.
-This should help to ensure that he doesn’t eat anything that is in his easy reach or when it falls to the floor.
+This should help ensure that he doesn’t eat anything in his easy reach or when it falls to the floor.
 It also works very well when out walking too.

 How to have a dog-friendly Easter

 As tempting as it is, avoid giving your dog a piece of your Easter egg or human chocolate in general.
 Go for sugar-free ‘choc drops’, which don’t contain any theobromine and are specially formulated for dogs.
 Alternately, choose from healthy dog snacks such as biscuits, bones and chews or even dog-friendly Easter Eggs.
 Stick to safe and specially manufactured dog treats that are safe and nutritious for your dog.

 Don’t leave Easter eggs lying around where your dog can get them.
 Place them out of reach and if you have children, instruct them not to feed chocolate to the dog.
 But if an egg has gone missing and you think your dog has eaten it, contact your vet for advice.

 Have a Happy Easter!

 Below are some easter related articles we think you might be interested in